hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

 * `queue_all_runs` - (Optional) Whether all runs should be queued.
 When set to `false`, runs triggered by a VCS change will not be queued until at least one run is manually queued.
 Defaults to `true`.
+* `speculative_enabled` - (Optional) Whether this workspace allows speculative
+  plans.
+Setting this to false prevents Terraform Cloud from running plans on pull requests, which can improve security if the VCS repository is public or includes untrusted contributors.
+Defaults to `true`.
 * `ssh_key_id` - (Optional) The ID of an SSH key to assign to the workspace.
 * `terraform_version` - (Optional) The version of Terraform to use for this workspace.
 Defaults to the latest available version.
 * `trigger_prefixes` - (Optional) List of repository-root-relative paths which describe all locations to be tracked for changes.